Skip to content

 DDA

 The data-dependent acquisition workflow is the default non target workflow.
-We recommend to also use this workflow for targeted analysis and combine it with the local CSV database search and spectral library search (Annotation).
+We recommend to also use this workflow for targeted analysis and combine it with the Local compound database search or Spectral library search annotation modules.

 Library generation